 After losing to Jimmy Young in 1977, Foreman says he had a near-death experience in the locker room and he became a born-again Christian.
 Ten years later, he came out of retirement, mainly to raise money for the youth centre he had created.
 He won a lot of fights before losing on points to Heavyweight Champion Evander Holyfield in 1991.
 The loss did not deter Foreman and he went on to win the world title from Michael Moorer in 1994, aged 45.

 Before the 1991–92 NBA season, Earvin ‘Magic’ Johnson discovered that he had tested positive for HIV and retired from the NBA.
 However, fans still voted him as part of the 1992 All-Star game, so he decided to take part.
 He also played in the Olympics for the USA before announcing his return to the NBA for the following season.

 Justine Henin had won seven major titles, an Olympic gold medal and was ranked as the best player in the world when she retired in 2008.
 She came back to play competitive tennis after 16 months out and made it to the Australian Open final where she lost to Serena Williams.
 Henin injured her elbow at Wimbledon later that year, an injury that eventually forced her to retire once again.

 In 1993, Michael Jordan shocked the world when he retired from the NBA to play baseball.
-He returned in 1995 and helped the Chicago Bulls win three straight NBA titles.
-He retired again after the 1997/98 season but came back again in 2001/02 to play for the Washington Wizards for two seasons before finally quitting for good.
+He returned to the sport in 1995, though, and helped the Chicago Bulls win three straight NBA titles.
+He retired again after the 1997/98 season but came back once again in 2001/02 to play for the Washington Wizards for two seasons before finally quitting for good.